komu/advent-of-code-2024-kotlin/README.md

 # Advent of Code 2024 in Kotlin

-Solutions to Advent of Code 2024 in Kotlin
+Solutions to Advent of Code 2024 in Kotlin.
+Check out also my [Rust-versions](https://github.com/komu/advent-of-code-2024-rust).

 ## Previously